Trick deck: Non-standard decks

 The following are not trick decks per se, but the cards they contain may be combined with a normal deck (or a packet of cards from a regular deck) in order to perform specific tricks.

 Gaff deck

 A gaff deck is a deck that contains cards used in conjunction with a normal deck.
 For the most part gaffed cards have the same back pattern as a standard deck of cards, but the faces are changed in various unique ways; for example, there may be two "3½ of clubs" cards, which might be used to split a 7 of clubs into two cards if called for.
 Gaff cards are sometimes included as bonus cards with a regular deck.

 Blank deck

-A blank deck has the standard backs (all identical) but lacks faces.
-That is, there are no values such as 5 of hearts on any of the cards.
+The cards in a blank deck have the same identical backs as in a standard deck, but the faces are entirely blank.

 Double blank deck

 All cards are completely blank on both sides.